cuspcapstone2019/tidal_wetland/README.md

-This is cusp capstone project repository.
+This is cusp capstone project repository with GitHub Pages.